s1t5/mail-archiver/doc/API.md

 The full key is shown to the user **exactly once**, at creation time.
 It cannot be retrieved afterwards; a lost key must be revoked and replaced.

-#### Why SHA-256 and not PBKDF2/bcrypt?

-This is a deliberate deviation from the password-hashing scheme used for user login passwords, and the reasoning is documented here so it is not mistaken for an oversight:

-- Password hashes use PBKDF2 because human-chosen passwords have **low entropy** and need key-stretching to resist brute force.
-An API key carries a full **256 bits of cryptographic entropy** — it is computationally infeasible to brute-force regardless of hash speed, so stretching adds no security.
-- Stretching would actively hurt: PBKDF2 at a realistic work factor costs on the order of ~100 ms of CPU **per request**, adding latency and creating a trivial CPU-exhaustion (DoS) vector on a public endpoint.
-- Per-row salts (required by PBKDF2) make the stored value non-deterministic, which defeats an indexed `WHERE "KeyHash" = @hash` lookup — you would have to load and verify every candidate row.

-SHA-256 gives a deterministic, indexable digest enabling an O(1) lookup, which matches industry practice for high-entropy tokens (GitHub, Stripe).
-Submitted keys are compared using `CryptographicOperations.FixedTimeEquals` to avoid timing side channels.

 ### Key lifecycle